 - It only takes people an average of 7 seconds to form an impression of your brand.
 (Forbes)

 - 55% of brand first impressions are visual.
 (U.S. Chamber of Commerce)

 - Consistent presentation of a brand across platforms can increase your revenue by up to 23% on average.
 (Forbes)

 - Color raises brand recognition by up to 80%.
 (University of Loyola, Maryland)

 Smart marketers understand that crafting effective, strategic visual brand identity takes a mix of both art and science.

 A solid brand strategy leads to a brand identity that represents your company’s unique personality.
 Your visual branding can prompt the positive emotions you want customers to feel.

 One size doesn’t fit all; visual branding (like branding in general) should be unique to your company.
 Is your brand personality hip and trendy yet practical, like H&M?
 Forward-thinking and modern, like Google?
 Outdoorsy and adventurous, like REI?
-Each company presents a specific visual brand identity that matches its personality and speaks to its audience.
+Each company presents a specific visual brand identity that matches its personality and values and speaks to its audience.